handsontable/hyperformula-demos/README.md

 cd basic-usage # or any other demo npm install npm run start
-# for most demos the browser opens automatically with the right URL
-# if it didn't, copy the URL from the console output and paste it into the browser
 ```

+For most demos the browser opens automatically with the correct URL.
+If it didn't, copy the URL from the console output and paste it into the browser.

 Every demo prints the HyperFormula version to the console.